chubbyyb/searchDoc/readme.md

 ```

 ## Dependencies
-Doculyzer uses the Apache Commons Text library for calculating cosine similarity.
-To use this library, add the following dependency to your pom.xml file:
+Add the following dependency to your pom.xml file:

 ```xml
     <dependencies>